Stan Lee NFT furore is just the start of many defiled legacies to come

 From championing diversity to embracing new tech, Stan was 1 step ahead of the curve.
 To honor his innovative spirit, Stan's 1st Indian hero, Chakra The Invincible, debuts in his own NFT (digital art) collection from 7:30pm PT 12/27-12pm PT 12/29!
 Sign up: https://t.co/Crub8yo09X pic.twitter.com/p9cQcKxiUIDecember 14, 2021

-But it’s not the choice of character fans are decrying, but the use of Lee’s creations in the speculative NFT market – a largely unregulated trading industry that can see digital artwork sold for hundreds of thousands of dollars, and which has a worryingly large environmental impact.
+But it’s not the choice of character fans are decrying, but the use of Lee’s creations (as well as his likeness, as you can see in the images above) in the speculative NFT market – a largely unregulated trading industry that can see digital artwork sold for hundreds of thousands of dollars, and which also has an environmental impact.

-Of course, the rights of Stan Lee’s characters do belong to POW!, though that hasn’t stopped fans – and just those that hate the concept of NFTs – from decrying this tarnishing of Stan Lee’s legacy.
+Of course, the rights of Stan Lee’s characters do belong to POW!, but that hasn’t stopped fans – and just those that hate the concept of NFTs – from decrying what they see as a tarnishing of Lee’s legacy.

 Dictionary.com had possibly the best response, stating that “The verb 'defile' was first recorded in 1275–1325, and comes from the Old French word 'defouler,' meaning "to trample on, violate."”